alvinwan/shiftresnet-cifar/README.md

 ### CIFAR-10 Accuracy

-All CIFAR-10 pretrained models can be found on [Google Drive](https://drive.google.com/open?id=1aszFPLvEDcJsNRBwz-J5eI5VN6Cyc3pP) (Same as above, the encoding is in python2 way which is different from python3's encoding).
+All CIFAR-10 pretrained models can be found on [here](https://github.com/alvinwan/shiftresnet-cifar/issues/12) (Same as above, the encoding is in python2 way which is different from python3's encoding).

 | Model | `e` | ShiftResNet Acc | ResNet Acc | Params* | Reduction** |
 |-------|-----|-----|-----------|---------|-------------|